 Disclaimers - Must be completed by Interconnection Customer Initials The Interconnection Customer has opportunities to request a timeline extension during the interconnection process.
 Failure by the Interconnection Customer to meet or request an extension for a timeline outlined in the Interconnection Process could result in a withdrawn queue position and the need to re-apply.
 Proposed DER interconnections to the Local Utility's distribution system submitted under the Fast Track Process may be moved into the Study Process if engineering screens are failed during the Interconnection Application review.
+Interconnection may be subject to future charges as approved by the Willmar Municipal Utilities Commission.

+Application Signature - Must be completed by Interconnection Customer \

+I designate the individual or company listed as my Application Agent to serve as my agent for the purpose of coordinating with the Area EPS Operators on my behalf throughout the interconnection process.

+Initials

-Application Signature - Must be completed by Interconnection Customer I designate the individual or company listed as my Application Agen agent for the purpose of coordinating with the Area EPS Operators • throughout the interconnection process.
-Initials I hereby certify that, to the best of my knowledge, the information provided in this Application is true, and that I have appropriate Site Control in conformance with the Interconnection Process.
+I hereby certify that, to the best of my knowledge, the information provided in this Application is true, and that I have appropriate Site Control in conformance with the Interconnection Process.
 I agree to abide by the Minnesota Interconnection Process (MIP) and will inform the Local Utility if the proposed DER system changes from the details listed in this Interconnection Application.

-Applicant Signature: Date: Please print clearly or type and return completed along with a nny additional documentation
+\\\Please print clearly or type and return completed along with any additional documentation\\\